 There are many things government could do.
 But these are basic services government must do first and must do well for all of us to prosper.
-And Matt will work to keep San Jose city government focused on these basics.
+And Matt is working to keep San Jose city government focused on these basics.

 This is our government.
-With Matt Mahan, we can embrace common sense solutions, so it works better for all of us.
+With Matt Mahan, we are embracing common sense solutions, so it works better for all of us.

 Join us — because we can do better!